Remembering the Past, Preparing for the Future

-Conceived in 1995, and first going online in 1998, the DACB website is now in its twenty-first year.
-The mission of the DACB continues to be “to collect, preserve, and make freely accessible biographical accounts and church histories – from oral and written sources – integral to a scholarly understanding of African Christianity.”
-However, in this new 20+ phase, the modus operandi of the project is shifting as the work focuses more on three initiatives: (1) The Journal of African Christian Biography, (2) thematic research projects, and (3) educational resources.
-While the full spectrum of the DACB collection will continue to be accessible to readers, articles written before 2016 will come under the label “Classic DACB” to differentiate them from more recent documents.
+The creation of the Dictionary of African Christian Biography was announced in 1995 and the website first went online in 1998.
+Now, over 25 years later, with over 3,000 biographies in four languages, the mission of the DACB continues to be “to collect, preserve, and make freely accessible biographical accounts and church histories – from oral and written sources – integral to a scholarly understanding of African Christianity.”
+In a new leadership phase, we are seeking to expand our resources by focusing on three initiatives: (1) The Journal of African Christian Biography, (2) thematic research projects, and (3) educational resources.
+Read our most recent news on the creation of the Friends of DACB.

 The featured projects focus particularly on collecting the stories of women, artists and musicians, and African Christians in the diaspora.